NehemiaAraia/OS-Hardener/README.md

 # OS Hardening Platform

-Scans Windows Server and RHEL against CIS benchmarks, scores what it can actually verify, and remediates the gaps with Ansible.
+A cross-platform compliance scanner for Windows Server and RHEL.
+Audits both against CIS benchmarks, scores only what it can actually verify, and remediates the gaps with Ansible.

 **What it actually does:**

-- Scans Windows Server 2022 over WinRM and RHEL 9 over SSH, one codebase
+- Scans Windows Server 2022 over WinRM and RHEL 9 over SSH from one codebase
 - Reports PASS, FAIL or WARN.
-Never a pass for anything it could not verify
+Anything it cannot verify is never marked compliant
-- Maps every control to a CIS section and a NIST 800-53 control
+- Maps every control to a CIS benchmark section and a NIST 800-53 control
-- Remediates with Ansible, dry-run by default, and names what it won't fix
+- Remediates with Ansible on both platforms, and names the controls it cannot fix

 **Example:** a stock Windows Server 2022 scans at 17%.
 SMBv1 on, firewall off, Guest account enabled.
 Ansible fixes five and the score hits 100%, with three more reported